Chocolate Marshmallow Cookies feature tender, caky, peppermint chocolate cookies with a marshmallow hidden under a fudgy homemade chocolate frosting.

 - 3 cups confectioners’ sugar

-- Preheat oven to 375 degrees.
-In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt; set aside.
+- In a medium bowl, whisk together flour, cocoa powder, baking soda, and salt.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream together butter and sugar until light and fluffy, about 2 minutes.
 Add egg, milk, and extracts, and beat until well combined.
-Add reserved flour mixture; mix on low speed until combined.
+Add the flour mixture and mix on low speed until combined.

-- Using a tablespoon or 1 3/4-inch ice cream scoop (#40), drop dough onto ungreased baking sheets, about 2 inches apart.
-Bake until cookies begin to spread and become firm, 8 to 10 minutes.
-(I think next time I’ll only bake them 7 minutes)
+- Using a tablespoon or 1 ¾-inch ice cream scoop (#40), drop portions of dough onto ungreased baking sheets, about 2 inches apart.
+Bake until cookies begin to spread and become firm, 7 to 10 minutes.

-- Spread about 1 tablespoon of frosting over each marshmallow, starting in the center and continuing outward until marshmallow is covered.
+- Transfer the cookies to a wire rack to cool completely before frosting.
+To frost, spread about 1 tablespoon of frosting over each marshmallow, starting in the center and continuing outward until the marshmallow is covered.